 Can I apply for the Salaried Route?

+The simple answer is yes, if you are able to find an employing school willing to employ you as a non-qualified teacher on the understanding that 2 placements will not be at their school.
 This Salaried School Direct course leads to Qualified Teacher Status (QTS).
 Successful applicants to this course will specialise in teaching FS & KS1 (3-7 yr) pupils or KS1 & KS2 (5-11yr) pupils.

 As an employee of a school, trainees spend most of the year in this employing school, often in one class, with a second placement of 5-6 weeks in a second school and alternative key stage.
 Up to 20 days central training is offered with other Leicester and Leicestershire SCITT trainees, as agreed with the employing school and trainee.
 All quality assurance procedures and assessment against the Teachers’ Standards are managed through Leicester and Leicestershire SCITT, one of the top 5 primary ITT providers nationally Good Teacher Training Guide.